Welcome

-Musings of the Everyman was launched in April 2020 by freelance writer Aiden Canter (B.A.
-Hons) as a means of exploring his inner ramblings with a curious audience.
-The blog has since seen a rebuild and redirection to focus primarily on filmic and culturally pertinent themes.
+Musings of the Everyman was launched in April 2020 by freelance writer Aiden Canter as a means of exploring his inner ramblings with a curious audience, focusing primarily on filmic and culturally pertinent themes.

 “Those familiar with the Arkham game series, as well as the original comics, will point out that Batman was always known as “the world’s greatest detective.”
 But this is more than a simple throwback or redirection, “superhero” films are now so ingrained into our culture that they’re no longer tied to the conventions of the genre.”